Five Malaysian National ParksBy Asian Correspondent Aug 28, 2012 3:00PM UTC

 Over 140 species of mammals live among the trees – leaf monkeys, flying lemur, fruit bats, squirrels, and leaf monkeys – and a hundred species of birds.
 Add the sea-going animals into the mix – dolphins, sea otters, sea turtles and more – and you’ll be amazed at the variety of life!

-Visitors can camp at Teluk Bahang, Teluk Tukun and Teluk Aling.
-Get permission at the park headquarters: Penang National Park, Jalan Hassan Abas, Teluk Bahang, tel. +60 4–881 3530, firstname.lastname@example.org.
+Visitors have the option to camp at Teluk Bahang, Teluk Tukun or Teluk Aling.
+If you are going to camp, you will need to get permission at the park headquarters: Penang National Park, Jalan Hassan Abas, Teluk Bahang, tel. +60 4–881 3530.

 Endau–Rompin National Park, Pahang/Johor